Icinga/icinga2/doc/06-distributed-monitoring.md

   Common name (CN)    | **Optional.** Specified with the `--cn` parameter.
 By convention this should be the host's FQDN.
   Request ticket      | **Required.** Add the previously generated [ticket number](06-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing).
   Trusted master certificate | **Required.** Add the previously fetched trusted master certificate (this step means that you've verified its origin).
+  Parent host         | **Optional.** FQDN or IP address of the parent host.
+This is where the command connects for CSR signing.
+If not specified, you need to manually copy the parent's public CA certificate file into `/var/lib/icinga2/certs/ca.crt` in order to start Icinga 2.
-  Master endpoint     | **Required.** Specify the master's endpoint name.
+  Parent endpoint     | **Required.** Specify the parent's endpoint name.
   Client zone name    | **Required.** Specify the client's zone name.
-  Master host         | **Required.** FQDN or IP address of the master host.
+  Parent zone name    | **Optional.** Specify the parent's zone name.
   Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
   Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](06-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
   Global zones        | **Optional.** Allows to specify more global zones in addition to `global-templates` and `director-global`.

+> **Note**
+>
+> The `master_host` parameter is deprecated and will be removed in 2.10.0.
+Please use `--parent_host` instead.

-Example for Icinga 2 v2.8:
+Example for Icinga 2 v2.9:

     [root@icinga2-client1.localdomain /]# icinga2 node setup --ticket ead2d570e18c78abf285d6b85524970a0f69c22d \
     --cn icinga2-client1.localdomain \
     --endpoint icinga2-master1.localdomain \
     --zone icinga2-client1.localdomain \
+    --parent_zone master \
-    --master_host icinga2-master1.localdomain \
+    --parent_host icinga2-master1.localdomain \
-    --trustedcert /var/lib/icinga2/certs/trusted-master.crt \
+    --trustedcert /var/lib/icinga2/certs/trusted-parent.crt \
     --accept-commands --accept-config

 In case the client should connect to the master node, you'll